-The Poultry Club of Great Britain is committed to maintaining confidentiality wherever possible and information around safeguarding issues should be shared only with those who need to know.
+The PCGB is committed to maintaining confidentiality wherever possible and information around Safeguarding issues should be shared only with those who need to know.

-All allegations/concerns should be recorded in the safeguarding log where safeguarding concerns will be recorded.
+All allegations/concerns should be recorded in the safeguarding log where safeguarding adults concerns will be recorded.
 Please refer to the Logging a Concern form.
 The information should be factual and not based on opinions, record what the person tells you, what you have seen and witnesses if appropriate.
 The information that is recorded will be kept secure and will comply with data protection.